superlinuxero/Nemo-Actions/README.md

 Install git, clone repository, and copy files to your nemo actions directory.
 Some nemo scripts need an executable file executing more complex commands.
-Those files are placed in a subdirectory called actions_scripts
+Those files are placed in a subdirectory called actions_scripts.
+Make sure after installing files inside action_scripts directory have the the execution bit marked.